2.6 Registry and avoidance of double counting

 - 6p per unit for listing of PIUs, payable at validation (This includes a 3p/unit WCC Levy which goes to Scottish Forestry to help fund the management costs of the Woodland Carbon Code)

-- 3p per unit to convert PIUs to WCUs, payable at each verification for the units verified.
+- 3p per unit to convert PIUs to WCUs or PCUs, payable at each verification for the units verified.

 - £400 for larger businesses